Ultrahigh Poisson's ratio glasses: Relation to the unjamming transition of repulsive soft spheres

 What key observations can be deduced from the low-frequency spectra of our model glasses?
 Refs.~\cite{cge_paper,pinching_pnas} suggest and test the decomposition $A_{\rm g}\!=\!{\cal N}\omega_{\rm g}^{-5}$ where ${\cal N}$ denotes the number density of soft, quasilocalized excitations, and $\omega_{\rm g}$ is their characteristic frequency.
-Additionally, $\omega_{\rm g}$ has been related to a glassy length $\xi_{\rm g}\!\equiv\!2\pi c_s/\omega_{\rm g}$~\cite{pinching_pnas,karina_minimal_disorder} that represents the spatial extent of quasilocalized excitations' disordered cores.
-Assuming that ${\cal N}$ is only weakly $Q$-dependent~\cite{footnote2}, the aforementioned arguments suggest that the dimensionless glassy length $\xi_{\rm g}/a_0$ (where $a_0\!\equiv\!(V/N)^{1/3}$ is an interparticle distance) can be extracted via $\xi_{\rm g}\!\equiv\!2\pi a_0A_{\rm g}^{1/5}\!\omega_0$ ($\omega_0\!\equiv\!c_{\rm s}/a_0$ with $c_{\rm s}$ the shear-wave speed), where $A_{\rm g}$ can be obtained directly from the vibrational spectra measurements.
-We follow this suggestion and test in the inset of Fig.~\ref{fig:spectra} the relation $\xi_{\rm g}/a_0\!\sim\!1/\!\sqrt{G/K}$ as seen in a study of quasilocalized excitations of soft-sphere packings near the unjamming transition~\cite{atsushi_core_size_pre}.
-The same scaling was also observed for the lengthscale characterizing the displacement-response to local force dipoles in soft sphere packings~\cite{breakdown}.
-We find good agreement with this scaling relation for smaller $G/K$ (hence larger $\nu$), strengthening the proposed connection between unjamming and our high-PR glasses.
+Within the unjamming scenario of repulsive spheres the characteristic frequency $\omega_\star$ of glassy excitations is expected to follow $\omega_\star/\omega_0\!\sim\!\sqrt{G/K}$, and recall that $\omega_0\!\equiv\!c_{\rm s}/a_0$ with $c_{\rm s}$ denoting the shear wave speed and $a_0\!\equiv\!(V/N)^{1/3}$ is a typical interparticle distance.
+If we identify $\omega_\star$ with the characteristic frequency $\omega_{\rm g}$ of glassy quasilocalized modes~\cite{new_variational_argument_epl_2016,cge_paper}, we then expect $A_g\omega_0^5\!\sim\!(G/K)^{-5/2}$ for the dimensionless prefactors of the universal nonphononic spectra.
+Good asymptotic agreement with this expectation is shown in Fig.~\ref{fig:Ag_and_omega_min}a.